ckathleen/community/starter-snakes.md

 To help teach programming skills, we should:
  - avoid guiding the design of the code/logic.
- - avoid provide helper functions (beyond json/http-server code)
+ - avoid providing helper functions (beyond json/http-server code)

  ## Official Starter Snakes